ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 ::: {.cell .markdown}

-**Comment on the results**: Given that the model is trained to a target validation accuracy, what is the effect of the learning rate on the training process?
+**Comment on the results**: Given that the model is trained to a target validation accuracy, what is the effect of the learning rate on the training process *in this example*?

 :::